CDRT/blog/docs/2022/configmgr_device_collections.md

 ### Automatically Create Device Collections <br> for Lenovo Products
 *Author: Philip Jorgensen*

-This is a PowerShell based solution that will query the database for Lenovo branded products and create a Device Collection based off the friendly name, i.e. **ThinkPad T14 Gen 2**.
+This is a PowerShell based solution that will query the ConfigMgr database for Lenovo branded products and create a Device Collection based off the friendly name, i.e. **ThinkPad T14 Gen 2**.
 Each device will then be moved to its respective collection.

 **PREREQUISITES**